Turmeric roots and its powder are considered holy and a symbol of purity.

 - Curcumin, the active constituent of turmeric, appears to be an alternative with less or no side effects in cancer therapy.

-- A combination of warm milk or water with a spoon of turmeric and sugar is considered a proper remedy for a sore throat, cough, colds, and sinusitis.
+- A combination of warm milk with a spoon of turmeric and sugar is considered a proper remedy for a sore throat, cough, colds, and sinusitis.

 - The warmness of the fluid relieves congestion while turmeric combats infection.

-- Moreover, this mode and dose of turmeric consumption are safer as its effects stay only till the stomach and intestine and rarely enter the blood.
+- Moreover, this mode and dose of turmeric consumption are safer.

 - So it’s a good candidate for all types of localized gut infections.

-Besides, turmeric is shown to improve memory and also act as an anti-oxidant.
+Besides, turmeric is shown to support heart, liver and brain health.

 - But it is believed that consuming in large amounts may result in stomach pain and other digestive disturbances.